 Mayor Betsy Hodges called the meeting to order at 10:13 p.m.
 Mayor Hodges invited Clean Energy Partnership (CEP) Board Members and guests to introduce themselves.

 Mayor Hodges welcomed new Board Member Adam Pyles and invited him to say a few words.
 Adam said he was able to attend and observe the 2016 Q4 meeting.
 He is the new Director of Regulatory Affairs at CenterPoint Energy responsible for regulatory and legislative activities.
-He also introduced Todd Berreman, Director of Energy Efficiency, who is responsible for implementation of the CIP Programs.
-Todd is taking the place of Doug Peterson as an alternate member; Doug has moved on to a new position in the company.
+He also introduced Todd Berreman, Director of Energy Efficiency, who is responsible for implementation of CenterPoint Energy’s CIP Programs.
+Todd is taking the place of Doug Peterson as CenterPoint Energy’s alternate member; Doug has moved on to a new position in the company.

 Review and Approve Agenda and Minutes